Associate Professor: Grassmueck (Chairperson)

 Students must also complete either Accounting for Managerial Decision-Making (ACCT 130) or Cost and Budgetary Accounting Theory (ACCT 223).

-In addition to the core courses, majors must choose one of four areas of concentration or "tracks."
-These tracks complete students' undergraduate education by providing specialized courses in their chosen concentration, which focus their studies on a specific aspect of business administration.
-Students may choose as many of the following tracks as they desire:
+In addition to the core courses, majors must choose one of four areas of concentration.
+These concentrations complete students' undergraduate education by providing specialized courses in their chosen concentration, which focus their studies on a specific aspect of business administration.
+Students may choose as many of the following concentrations as they desire:

 For more information, please refer to the College Catalog.